marquesmateus93/terraform-vpc/README.md

 # Terraform VPC

 ## About:
-The project creates an AWS VPC to provide communication between three subnets layers: one public and two privates.
+The project contains a module that creates an AWS VPC structure to provide communication between three subnets layers: one public and two privates.

 ### - Public Subnets:
 Allows communication from the internet providing access to private subnets.
 Bastion hosts could do the communication.